NS2CDT/ns2_beta/README.md

 Join the official ns2 discord server (discord.gg/ns2) to leave feedback!

 ## Recent
+- 17/4/2020
+    - Fixed Gorge webs only cloaking from one endpoint.
+Will now use the shortest distance of both endpoints and midpoint.
 - 14/4/2020
     - Gorge webs now properly have multiple "charges", so that marines can be webbed from them multiple times.
 When 0 charges are reached the web dies.
     - Changed gorge web full visibility distance to 5 meters.